Alehud/RL_for_markets/code/README.md

 ~~~
 jupyter notebook
 ~~~
-This should automatically open a browser window, if not, navigate to `localhost:8888`.
+This should automatically open a browser window, if not, navigate to `localhost:8888` in a browser.
 Run the jupyter notebook by clicking Cell > Run All.
 This should replicate the one of the core results of the project.

 ## Library description